-Oh, how I love clothing consignment shops!
+Selling your clothes at consignment shops is an easy way to save money.
 What’s not to love about finding used clothing pieces that are every bit as nice as their brand new counterparts, only you don’t have to sell your kidney to afford them?
 I personally think this is fantastic because I really like my kidneys!

 The best value in shopping used clothing is to look for what would typically be expensive pieces.
 You end up saving quite a bit of mula, and usually, these items are in like-new condition when purchased from consignment shops.

 - Designer pieces